HarcourtsAcademy/grav/user/pages/01.home/_callout/text.md

       button: Watch
       icon: fa-play
     - image: work2.jpg
-      title: Our Promise Workshop
+      title: New Zealand Verifiable Continuing Education
-      desc: Join us at the Academy to take a closer look at the changes to Our Promise and its significance within your business.
+      desc: Complete your 10 hours of Verifiable Continuing Education online for $69 (inc. GST).
       modalid: 14
-      url: /courses/sales/sales-workshops/our-promise
+      url: /courses/continuing-education-and-cpd/new-zealand-continuing-education
-      date: <strong>Released</strong> July 2015
+      date: <strong>Released</strong> February 2015
     - image: work3.jpg
-      title: Property Managment Programme
+      title: iStart Online
-      desc: The only training a property manager needs to be get started or to take their business to the next level.
+      desc: The new iStart Online replaces the old iStart24 24-week online programme.
+We have refined and updated the new iStart making it faster and easier to complete.
       modalid: 15
-      url: /courses/property-management/property-management-programme
+      url: /courses/sales/istart
-      date: <strong>Updated</strong> July 2015
+      date: <strong>Released</strong> February 2015
     - image: work4.jpg
-      title: Educating Sellers Workshop
+      title: Listing System Workshop
-      desc: Join us at the Academy to discover how educating your sellers on price is one of the key ingredients to a successful selling campaign.
+      desc: ￼￼￼￼￼￼In line with our brand refresh we have reinvented our listing system and the products that sit within this range.
+Join us at the Academy to witness the transformation from the old to the new listing system and learn how to implement the new products into your business.
       modalid: 16
-      url: /courses/sales/sales-workshops/educating-sellers
+      url: /courses/sales/sales-workshops/listing-system
-      date: <strong>Released</strong> July 2015
+      date: <strong>Released</strong> January 2016

 ---